End-of-course video and further reading

 Below are books and articles that you may want to read in order to find out more about teaching English online.

-Facebook page created by Miguel, a participant who took part in the first run of this Teaching English Online Course Reach and Teach
+Reach and Teach is another Facebook page which was created by Miguel, a participant who took part in the first run of this Teaching English Online Course.

 Help us improve the course

 We’re carrying out research to help improve the Teaching English Online course and to better understand the needs of teachers delivering or intending to deliver lessons online.
 We’d like to invite all learners on the course to take part in this optional survey.
 By taking part in this survey, you’ll help shape what future developments are made on the course and how Cambridge Assessment English will support teachers in delivering lessons online.
 We’ll use the findings to ensure our developmental efforts align with your needs.

 The survey should take around 10 minutes and you can access it here.